akikoo/Fluid-Grid/README.md

     &lt;div class="col two"&gt;&lt;/div&gt;
 &lt;/div&gt;</pre>

 You can use your own semantic class names instead, if you fancy that.
-For example:
+For example (LESS version):

 <pre>
 // First level